stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

-Summing up, the roundabout mechanism the Controller uses to take care of purely visual state would be considerably simplified if we define a new role, the Presenter, which combines the Application Model and the Controller in a single entity.
+Summing up, the roundabout mechanism the Controller uses to take care of purely visual state would be considerably simplified if we define a new role, the **Presenter**, which combines the Application Model and the Controller in a single entity.

-Like the Controller, the Presenter:

-    - refers to the View directly, and can act on it to alter its visual aspect
-    - handles View events, converting them into action through proper logic
-    - modifies the Domain Model, which contains no visual state

 and like the Application Model, the Presenter: